-I am a fully qualified counsellor registered with the BACP ( British Association for Counselling and Psychotherapy).
+I am a fully qualified and experienced counsellor registered with the BACP ( British Association for Counselling and Psychotherapy).
 I hold a current enhanced DBS Certificate and am fully insured.
 I have completed further specialist training in counselling children and young people and bereavement support through Cruse, Exeter.
 I offer confidential therapy to individuals within my private practice in the centre of Tiverton, as well as some home visits.

 I work mainly from a humanistic integrative approach.
 This means that the central aim of my counselling is about empowering the client through the development of a trusting relationship where you can feel safe enough to be truly yourself without fear of criticism or judgement.
 This can be a very liberating experience, enabling you to grow in confidence, and begin to make changes in your life, should you decide you wish to do so.
 The experience of being truly HEARD, and valued by another can in itself be very healing.
 How we work together is very much about you as an individual and what you need from me as your counsellor.
 I adapt my counselling according to the needs of each individual client.
 As an integrative counsellor I also draw from my knowledge of other approaches such as relaxation, the use of creativity in therapy and CBT to help you reach your desired goal.

 The decision to make contact with a counsellor can feel daunting, but it is usually a step forward and therefore a positive one.
 It can be really beneficial and can often feel safer talking to someone who is not involved in your day to day life.